microsoft/azure-pipelines-task-lib/node/docs/stepbystep.md

 Task done!
 0,-1
 -=B=- ~/Projects/sampletask$
 ```

+> TIP: be careful with chars like ! in env vars.
+[Example here](http://superuser.com/questions/133780/in-bash-how-do-i-escape-an-exclamation-mark)

 Now let's set the sample bool.
 This should fail since if sample bool is true, it should need the other input.
 See the code.